-Every semester travel abroad, as well as one trip per year to a different continent.
+Every semester we travel abroad, as well as we do one trip per year to a different continent.

 The journeys are amazing experiences, often in a strange culture, unfamiliar surroundings and different conditions than

 everyday life.
 As a team you build stronger relationships, learn new skills and perspectives, and get new experiences

 The trips are far more than just sightseeing.
 They also involve helping the locals in their ministries; whether practical work, compassion, teaching, services and much more.
 We learn from those we visit and inspire one another across cultures.

 We cooperate with churches and organisations, linking us to local initiatives.
 Whenever possible we stay in private homes.

 Extra funds are required for these trips.
 The students always help one another to raise money for the trips and grants can be applied for.